-Neuroscience is growing in its capacity to map, through stunning new technology, how our thoughts, emotions, and choices register in the brain by a cascade of physical and energetic changes in the structure of its cells.
-Scientists now affirm that how and where we focus our attention dictates the content of the brain structure we create.
-By choosing to focus our attention (mindfulness and prayer) on uplifting emotional content (positivity and hope), and sustaining that moment for twenty-five seconds (installation), we little by little change our brain structure, which changes mental activity, which changes biochemical communication in the body, which epigenetically changes gene expression and thus our physical, mental, and emotional well-being.
+Now neuroscience, through stunning new technology, can actually map how our thoughts, emotions, and choices register in the brain by a cascade of physical and energetic changes in the structure of its cells.
+Scientists know that how and where we focus our attention dictates the content of the brain structure we create.
+When we choose to focus our attention on uplifting emotional content for only twenty-five seconds, we actually begin to change our brain structure, which changes mental activity, which changes biochemical communication in the body, which epigenetically changes gene expression and thus our physical, mental, and emotional well-being.

-Though Kitty’s and Cathy’s lives are totally different—Cathy is an off-the-charts extroverted heart person who has spent her entire career in the introverted world of graduate medical education and Kitty is an introverted head person who has spent her entire life in the extroverted world of politics—the things that brought them together bridged that gap.
+Kitty and Cathy’s lives are totally different—Cathy is an off-the-charts extroverted heart person who has spent her entire career in the introverted world of graduate medical education and Kitty is an introverted head person who has spent her entire life in the extroverted world of politics—but the things that brought them together bridged that gap.
 They share a love for constant laughter, great food, good wine, creation’s beauty, silly pranks, and glorious gratitude for the extraordinary gifts God has showered on them through Betty Skinner’s life and writings.
-That gratitude led them to write The Hidden Life: Revelations of a Holy Journey and The Hidden Life: Awakened to share Betty’s powerful life story with the rest of the world.
+That gratitude led them to write The Hidden Life: Revelations of a Holy Journey and then The Hidden Life Awakened to share Betty’s powerful life story with the rest of the world.

-Kitty Crenshaw has had the privilege of being mentored by Betty Skinner for more than fifty years.
-She is a mother of two, grandmother of two, and has been married to Ander for almost fifty years.
-For most of her life Kitty has been immersed in the world of politics as the daughter of a politician and as Ander’s partner when he served in the Florida Senate and then in the United States Congress.
-He is now back in the world of business, so she has more time to spend writing.
-She has been involved in numerous civic and charitable organizations over the years with a very special interest in Hospice and the Crohn’s and Colitis Foundation.
+Kitty has had the gift of a deep spiritual friendship with Betty for over fifty-five years.
+She is a mother, grandmother, and has been married to Ander for fifty years.
+For most of her life Kitty was immersed in the world of politics as Ander’s partner when he served in the Florida Senate and then in the United States Congress.
+She now spends her time writing for this website and offering Betty’s beautiful work to the world.
+Over the years, she has been involved in numerous civic and charitable organizations with a very special interest in Hospice and The Crohn’s and Colitis Foundation.
 She coauthored The Hidden Life: Revelations from a Holy Journey in 2006 and The Hidden Life Awakened in 2016 with Cathy.
 She and Ander live in Jacksonville, Florida.